vbctechlabs/simple-demo/README.md

-# simple-demo
+# Simple Example Repository
-this is simple repository for training
+This is just an example repositiry for training purposes.